-This feature wasn’t expected to work because it deals with instant messaging apps, which require root access.
+I did not expect this feature to work because it deals with instant messaging apps, which require root access.

-However, the keylogger, a function that should record all the keystrokes typed in the target device even on non-rooted phones, is also not working.
+However, the keylogger, a function that should record all the keystrokes typed in the target device even on non-rooted phones, was also not working for me.

 I activated the Record Surround command, which is in the Remote Control option, and made two recordings that activated the mic in the Android phone.

 However, these files wouldn’t play upon testing, and the controls are even grayed out.
 Of the two recordings I made, neither played.